pedroamarall/rest-builder/git/README.md

 	1. Type ***g show ad7fc9eebb0e81df639622f847c15b9dca840ca3***.

 	1. Type ***g show ad7fc9e***.
 This is a short version of the longer hash.
-I got the shorter hash from the message a few steps above when we committed the file.
+The shorter hash was displayed in the message when we committed the file a few steps above.

 		```
 		[master ad7fc9e] This is a commit to add file ghi.txt.